A nonnegativity preserving scheme for the relaxed Cahn-Hilliard equation with single-well potential and degenerate mobility: Conclusion

 \section{Conclusion}

 We described and studied a finite element method to solve the relaxed degenerate Cahn-Hilliard equation with single-well logarithmic potential.
 We considered two time discretization schemes: nonlinear semi-implicit and linear semi-implicit.
 We showed that the nonlinear scheme preserves the physical properties of the solutions of the continuous model.
-We proved that this scheme is well-posed, energy stable and convergent in dimension $d=1,2,3$.
+We proved that this scheme is well-posed and convergent in dimension $d=1,2,3$.
 The nonnegativity of the solutions is retrieved thanks to the use of an upwind method adapted within the finite element framework.
 The linear semi-implicit scheme allows faster simulations and we proved that it is well-posed and preserves the nonnegativity of the solutions as well.
 We presented some numerical simulations using this linear scheme in one and two dimensions.
 The numerical simulations validated the nonnegativity-preserving and energy decaying properties of the scheme.
 The numerical solutions of the finite element approximation of the RDCH model are in good agreement with previous works dealing with the non-relaxed model.
 We showed that the relaxation parameter $\sigma$ allows us to take a larger time step in the scheme (as long as the condition for the nonnegativity is preserved and $\sigma < \gamma$).
 We point out that thanks to the spatial relaxation, our numerical scheme can be easily implemented and simulations of the relaxed degenerate Cahn-Hilliard model can be computed efficiently using standard softwares.
-In a work in preparation, we will study the phase-ordering dynamics of the system and the error analysis of the discrete solutions.
-An emphasis will be put on the effect of the regularization parameter because, so far, we lack a clear explanation on how it affects the accuracy of solutions compared to the original system.